sepro/CoNekT/docs/install_windows.md

     Scripts\python.exe db_action.py create

 You now have a fresh installation of PlaNet.
-Follow instructions below to fill the database
+How to fill it with your data is included in the section [Building PlaNet 2.0](./building_planet.md)